meteor/meteor/client/basic/sections/collections.md

 impersonate each other.

 ```
-// In a file loaded on the client and server
+// In a file loaded on the server (ignored on the client)
 Posts.allow({
   insert: function (userId, post) {
     // can only create posts where you are the author